linkerd/website/linkerd.io/content/2-edge/tasks/managing-egress-traffic.md

 In a similar fashion we can use the other Gateway API route types such as `GRPCRoute` and TCPRoute to shape traffic that is captured by an `EgressNetwork` primitive.
-All these traffic types come with their corresponding set of route based metrics that describe how traffic flows through the system and what policy decisions have been made.
+All these traffic types come with their corresponding set of route-based metrics that describe how traffic flows through the system and what policy decisions have been made.